Lost-Outpost/sovngarde/CONFIGURATION.md

 + On line line 5, change DodgeHotkey to your prefered one by using instructions [here](https://www.creationkit.com/index.php?title=Input_Script#DXScanCodes)

 ## Performance Guide
++ Try turning off any ENB that might be enabled and disabling the high performance SSE Display Tweaks configuration file in the optional files section.
++ Activate the performance grass settings under Septimus - Performance Mode
++ Open Bethini in Septimus/Tools/Bethini (Make sure MO2 is closed) and try changing the preset to low or tweaking values

-If you are having performance troubles and you wish to gain some extra frames, you can use [this](https://thephoenixflavour.com/tpf/performance-guide/) guide to tweak some settings for better performance.
-Additionally, try turning off any ENB that might be enabled and disabling the high performance SSE Display Tweaks configuration file in the optional files section.
+If you are having serious performance troubles and you wish to gain some extra frames, you can use [this](https://thephoenixflavour.com/tpf/performance-guide/) guide to tweak some settings for better performance.

 **NOTE: I cannot provide support for a game which has been tweaked for performance due to the high possibility of user error here.
 If you have attempted the performance guide and are having issues with it I cannot help, sorry.**